-I operate a private practice that caters to clients that seek the health benefits of massage therapy.
-I offer holistic, therapeutic, non-sexual massage sessions.
-I work on those that have chronic or acute injuries due to working out, mental or physical stress, repetitive motion injury, etc. I cater to those who need instant pain relief or those that need to come in for regular visits to reduce pain and lower stress levels.
-I work on both female and male clients.
-I do not discriminate by age, race, gender, religion, weight, sexual orientation, etc. I work with everyone.
-From elite athletes, stay-at-home moms, stressed executives, physical laborers and everyone in between, I can offer relief.
+First off, we are not a big, fancy day spa or corporate franchise.
+There are no sales pitches for upgrades or monthly memberships or ever any contracts to sign.
+We are simply a small group of experienced and licensed massage therapists who are passionate about our craft.
+We cater to clients who seek the health benefits of massage therapy.
+We offer holistic, therapeutic, non-sexual massage sessions.
+We work on those that have chronic or acute injuries due to working out, mental or physical stress, repetitive motion injury, etc. We cater to those who need instant pain relief or those that need to lower their stress levels.
+We work on both female and male clients.
+We do not discriminate by age, race, gender, religion, weight, sexual orientation, etc. We work with everyone, from elite athletes, stay-at-home moms, stressed executives, physical laborers and everyone in between…we are happy to be of service!

 The cost for a massage session will vary depending upon the length of the session.
-30 minutes is $55, 1 Hour is $95, 90 minutes is $130.
-All styles of massage are charged at the same rate with the exception of Hot Stone massage.
-A Hot Stone massage is more expensive (add $20) due to the added time required to prepare stones and equipment.
-Use of hot towels, hot packs, essential oils, cupping and electrical vibration are provided at no additional charge.
+30 minutes is $55, 60 minutes is $95, 90 minutes is $130.
+All styles of massage are charged at the same rate.
+Use of hot towels, hot packs, essential oils, cupping and electrical vibration are provided at no additional charge!

 3Do you offer new client discounts?
 Are you running any specials?

-No, I do not.
+No, we do not.
 Other places, like some retail franchises and spas, can sometimes be staffed with inexperienced therapists churning out massages like an assembly line for very little pay.
-(I would highly suggest you tip that underpaid therapist at least $20 on top of the cost of your massage.)
+(Please tip that therapist.
+They are most definitely relying on it!)
 Also, please read the fine print.
 You are really getting a 50-minute Swedish massage for that first visit (light pressure) and then a sales pitch for a monthly autodraft membership (which will be regular price.)
 If you’re problem-free and just want a quick relaxing massage with whatever therapist is available, that may be just fine for you.
-Please book elsewhere if you’re looking for a $39 special.
+Please book elsewhere if you’re looking for a $59 special.
 Honestly, price should be the last concern.
 Massage therapy is a partnership.
 You are contracting with a therapist to work on YOUR BODY.
 Do you really want the cheapest deal?
 The questions you should be asking first are: what type of massage the massage therapist provides or specializes in, how many years have they been in business and are they qualified to perform the work on you or a loved one.

 A well qualified therapist who cares and is knowledgeable is priceless.
-Please shop around for what real therapeutic massages cost you elsewhere.
-My skills and hands are valuable, yet I still price my services far below what I really ought to charge for my work, because I want to help you!
-If you cannot afford my services but really need them, please contact me and let’s see if we can figure something out.
-But understand, I cannot work for nothing, and just like you, I am trying to make a living as well.
+Please shop around for what real therapeutic massages will cost you elsewhere.
+Our skills and hands are valuable, yet we try to be as fair as possible for what we charge charge for our work, because we want to help you!
+If you cannot afford our services but really need them, please contact us and let’s see if we can figure something out.
+But understand, we cannot work for nothing, and just like you, we are just trying to make a living as well.

 7Am I expected to tip?